Tandem Bank launches ‘Autosavings’ account

 Tandem Bank, the U.K. challenger bank, is launching a new savings account powered by its “Autosavings” feature designed to make it easier to save.

 Paying 0.5 percent interest, the Tandem Autosavings account is effectively a flexible savings bank account built on top of Tandem’s existing bank account aggregation app and the various credit cards it offers.
-Based on a number of rules, it will automatically put money aside based on your spending habits and what its algorithm deems you can afford.
+Using a number of rules, it will automatically put money aside based on your spending habits and what its algorithm deems you can afford.

 The first rule, known as “Round Ups,” will move the change from small purchases to your Tandem Autosavings account, enabling you to round-up to the next pound across spending on all of your connected bank accounts.